Bx23 and Q50 buses: Current bus service

 At Pelham Bay Park, both directions of Bx23 and Q50 service share three adjacent bus stops on the southbound Bruckner Boulevard to the south of the subway station.
 The southernmost stop at the intersection of Bruckner and Amendola Place is used by Flushing-bound Q50 service.
 The middle stop is used by all clockwise Co-Op City service (Q50 buses to Section 5 and Bx23 buses via 1-2-3-4-5).
 The northernmost stop is used by Bx23 buses operating the counterclockwise loop.
-Because of this setup, Bronx-bound Q50 buses must U-turn at Westchester Avenue to stop at Pelham Bay, then U-turn again towards Co-op City.
+Because of this setup, Bronx-bound Q50 buses U-turn at Westchester Avenue to stop at Pelham Bay, then U-turn again towards Co-op City.

 Prior to 2014, the Bx23 employed additional service patterns during rush hours, similar to its predecessor route.
 Buses would travel via 1-2-3-4 (AM rush) or 4-3-2-1 (PM rush) and return to Pelham Bay, or directly to Section 5 via Bartow Avenue/Bay Plaza/Section 4 (clockwise AM; counterclockwise PM) and return to Pelham Bay.
 This was eliminated to maintain one consistent service pattern at all times, and allow service between all sections of Co-op City at all times.